 - Login details (link to the UKVI visa application account, username and password) for the Tier 4 online application form.

 - Bank card to pay for the IHS and Application fees (if you intend to submit your application)

-- A completed Tier 4 document Checklist (a copy can be downloaded from the appointment booking form)
+- A completed Tier 4 document Checklist (this can be downloaded from the Tier 4 webpage)

 - Original Passport and visa (or Biometric Residence Permit if you have one)

 - Police registration Certificate (if required)- make sure it is updated with your current address, or, an appointment has been booked with the police to update your address

-- Academic qualification (new students only), Financial evidence (including Parent's consent letter and birth certificate, if using parent's account).
-ATAS (if required).
-Parent's consent (if you are under 18)
+- Academic qualification (new students only), Financial evidence (including Parent's consent letter and birth certificate, if using parent's account), ATAS (if required), Parent's consent & original birth certificate (if you are under 18)

-- Bring any relevant documentation you think is relevant to the appointment
+- Bring/upload any relevant documentation that you think is relevant to the appointment

-- Settlement: We are unable to advise you in matters relating to settlement (indefinite leave to remain) or asylum.
+- We are unable to advise you in matters relating to settlement (indefinite leave to remain) or asylum applications.